Surveillance camera on a pole, blue sky.

 In order to hear the audio, you need to play the video in the VS Player.
 [VLC Player will not play the embedded audio, for example.]

-– – Check the power supply for required specs / possible failure.
+Check the power supply for required specs or possible failure.

 You will need the admin password of the recorder and verification code for re-adding.

-Log into camera… Stream type set to mjpeg or H.265, needs to be set to H264
+Log into camera… Stream type set to JPEG or H.265, needs to be set to H264

-Is dual display PC config? – Is single display adapter with DVI/VGA out?
+Is dual-display PC config? — Is a single display adapter with DVI/VGA out?

 Yes/Yes?